Anthony Burgess

 Although Burgess was primarily a comic writer, his dystopian satire A Clockwork Orange remains his best-known novel.
 In 1971, it was adapted into a controversial film by Stanley Kubrick, which Burgess said was chiefly responsible for the popularity of the book.
-Burgess produced numerous other novels, including the Enderby quartet, and Earthly Powers.
-He wrote librettos and screenplays, including the 1977 TV mini-series Jesus of Nazareth.
+Burgess produced a number of other novels, including the Enderby quartet, and Earthly Powers.
+He wrote librettos and screenplays, including the 1977 television mini-series Jesus of Nazareth.
 He worked as a literary critic for several publications, including The Observer and The Guardian, and wrote studies of classic writers, notably James Joyce.
 A versatile linguist, Burgess lectured in phonetics, and translated Cyrano de Bergerac, Oedipus Rex, and the opera Carmen, among others.
+Burgess was nominated and shortlisted for the Nobel Prize in Literature in 1973.

 Burgess also composed over 250 musical works; he considered himself as much a composer as an author, although he achieved considerably more success in writing.